Posted on Monday, January 13, 2014

 Poor connections, loud background noises, heavy accents, mispronunciations and regional dialects all make it difficult for computers to “understand” your voice.

-Of course, neither one of these setbacks has stopped some companies from attempting to create automated interpreting services.
+However, neither one of these issues has stopped some companies from attempting to create automated interpreting services.

 Current Machine Interpreting Services